-Digital Markets Act has big implications for online "gatekeepers" in the EU
+Digital Markets Act Has Big Implications for Online “Gatekeepers” in the EU

-The Digital Markets Act (DMA) regulation explained: What is it all about?
+The Digital Markets Act (DMA) regulation

 The EU's Digital Markets Act regulation is coming into force.
-Will it have the intended effect of levelling the online playing field and allowing smaller firms to compete with large platforms?
+Will it have the intended effect of leveling the online playing field and allowing smaller firms to compete with large platforms?
 Or will it just make life more complicated for everyone?

 What is the Digital Markets Act regulation?
 (Summary)